Skip to content

 As Congress evaluates potential updates to the policy, the Information Technology and Innovation Foundation (ITIF) will host an expert panel examining how universities are advancing technology-based economic growth in six states: Colorado, Delaware, Georgia, Indiana, Kansas, and North Carolina.

-This in-person event on Capitol Hill will explore how academic research, entrepreneurship, and public-private partnerships are shaping innovation ecosystems—and what is needed to strengthen them going forward.
+This in-person event on Capitol Hill explored how academic research, entrepreneurship, and public-private partnerships are shaping innovation ecosystems—and what is needed to strengthen them going forward.

 Speakers